GriceTurrble/precommit-uvx/README.md

 # python-project-template

-Basic template for a Python project
+Pre-commit action to run a uvx command